MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-firewall.md

 In Microsoft Defender for Business, you can define exceptions to block or allow incoming connections.
 You define these exceptions by creating custom rules.
 See [Manage custom rules for firewall policies](mdb-custom-rules-firewall.md).

-## Configuration settings for firewall protection in Microsoft Defender for Business
+## Firewall settings you can configure in Defender for Business

 Microsoft Defender for Business includes firewall protection through Windows Defender Firewall.
 The following table lists settings that can be configured for firewall protection in Microsoft Defender for Business. <br/><br/>